-College preparatory (CPT) is now referred to as remedial, covering 0-level CPT and MATH courses, i.e. CPT 0053, CPT 0103, CPT 0123, CPT 0201, CPT 0243, MATH 0003, MATH 0073 and MATH 0103.
-Those enrolled in College Writing (CPT 0103) and College Reading (CPT 0123) must enroll in ORT 1011 First Year Experience during that semester, as well as, computer placement scores, which require completion of CIS 0012.
+College preparatory (CPT) is now referred to as remedial, covering any 0-level course.
+Those enrolled in any two remedial courses must enroll in ORT 1003 Student Success.
 All remedial work must be completed in the student's first 15 hours at ASUMH.